google/vizier/README.md

 client.get_trial(trial_id='1')  # Get the first trial.
 ```

-The default usage is to tune a user defined blackbox objective `_evalaute_trial()`, with an example shown below:
+The default usage is to tune a user defined blackbox objective `_evaluate_trial()`, with an example shown below:

 ```python
 while suggestions := client.get_suggestions(count=1)